telerik/blazor-docs/knowledge-base/editor-add-icons.md

 This allows you to include the icon stylesheets in the `<head>` of the web page along with the other stylesheets.

->caption Add icons in an Editor with Div Edit Mode
+>caption Add icons in an Editor with Div edit mode

 ````CSHTML
 @using Telerik.Blazor.Components.Editor